Alfresco/docs-alfresco/search-enterprise/latest/config/transactional.md

 Some differences between the database and TMDQ:

 * The database has specific fixed collation as defined by the database schema.
 This affects all string comparisons, such as ordering or case sensitivity in equality.
 Elasticsearch uses Java localised collation and supports more advanced ordering and multi-lingual fields.
 The two engines can produce different results for lexical comparison, case sensitivity, ordering, or when using `mltext` properties.
 * The database results include hidden nodes.
 You can exclude them in the query.
-The Elasticsearch index results will never include hidden nodes and respects the index control aspect.
 * The database post filters the results to apply permissions.
 As a result, no total count can be provided and large result sets are not well supported.
 This also affects paging behaviour.
 Permission evaluation is truncated by time or number of evaluations.
 TMDQ is not intended to scale to more than 10s of thousands of nodes.
 It will not perform well for users who can read one node in a million.
 It cannot and will not tell you how many results matched the query.
 To do this could require an inordinate number of permission checks.
 It does enough to give you the page requested.
 The Elasticsearch index can apply permissions at query and facet time to billions of nodes.
 For the same reason, do not expect any aggregation support in TMDQ.
-* `CONTAINS()` support is complicated.
-The pure CMIS part of the query and `CONTAINS()` part are melded together into a single abstract query representation.
-By default, in CMIS the `CONTAINS()` expression implies full text search, so the queries will go to the Elasticsearch index.
+* `CONTAINS()` is supported.
+The pure CMIS part of the query and the `CONTAINS()` part are melded together into a single abstract query representation.
+By default, in CMIS the `CONTAINS()` expression implies full text search, which means the queries will go to the Elasticsearch index.
 * The database does not score.
 It will return results in some order that depends on the query plan, unless you ask for specific ordering.
 A three part `OR` query, where some documents match more than one constraint, is treated as equal.
 For Elasticsearch index queries, the more parts of an `OR` match, the higher is the score.
 The docs that match more optional parts of the query will come higher up.
 * Queries from Share will not use TMDQ as they will most likely have a full text part to the query and ask for facets.
+* Exact term search will behave differently when executed against the database or the search index.
+This is due to how tokenisation is applied to strings in the search index, for more see [Exact Term Queries](https://hub.alfresco.com/t5/alfresco-content-services-blog/exact-term-queries-in-search-services-2-0/ba-p/302200).

 ### Exact match and patterns